David Story, Online Piano Lessons from Toronto

 Picture

 Regardless of why they quit, everyone returns filled with high hopes and noble intentions.
-I welcome them all to the studio where lessons are giving guilt free.
-And, enthusiasms are supported and encouraged.
+I welcome them into a studio where lessons are given guilt free.
+And enthusiasm is supported and encouraged.

-Here is some of the titles they are currently working on.
+Here are some of the titles they are currently working on.

 1. Nocturne No. 5 in B flat John Field